JerryNYang/PythonRelated/README.md

 # PythonRelated
-* create screenshoots for tcm python
+* create screenshoots for tcm python 101 and 201